Measurement of lepton-jet correlation in deep-inelastic scattering with the H1 detector using machine learning for unfolding

 The unfolding is performed simultaneously for eight observables ($\vec{p}_\mathrm{T}^e$, $p_z^e$, $p_\mathrm{T}^\text{jet}$, $\eta^\text{jet}$, $\phi^\text{jet}$, $q_\mathrm{T}^\text{jet}/Q$, and $\Delta\phi^\text{jet}$) and is unbinned.
 The distributions of the four target observables ($p_\mathrm{T}^\text{jet}$, $\eta^\text{jet}$, $q_\mathrm{T}^\text{jet}/Q$, and $\Delta\phi^\text{jet}$) are presented as separate histograms for the quantitative comparison of predictions to data; the other observables provide a comprehensive set of possible migrations and detector effects of the target observables.
 All NNs are implemented in \textsc{Keras}~\cite{keras} and \textsc{TensorFlow}~\cite{tensorflow} using the \textsc{Adam}~\cite{adam} optimization algorithm.
-The networks have three hidden layers with 50, 100, and 50 nodes per layer, respectively using rectified linear unit activation functions for intermediate layers and a sigmoid function for the final layer.
-The data and simulations are split into 50\% for training, 50\% for validation, and all simulated events are used for the final results.
+The networks have three hidden layers with 50, 100, and 50 nodes per layer, respectively, using rectified linear unit activation functions for intermediate layers and a sigmoid function for the final layer.
+At each iteration/step, the data and simulations are split into 50\% for training, 50\% for validation, and all simulated events are used for the final results.
 Binary cross-entropy is used as the loss function and training proceeds until the validation loss does not improve for 10 epochs in a row.
 All of the algorithm hyperparameters are near their default values, with small changes made to qualitatively improve the precision across observables.

-The statistical uncertainty of the measurement is determined using the bootstrap technique~\cite{10.1214/aos/1176344552}.
-In particular, the unfolding procedure is repeated on 100 pseudo datasets, each constructed by resampling from the original dataset with replacement.
+The statistical uncertainty of the measurement is determined using the bootstrap technique\footnote{For a discussion of the interplay between deep learning and the bootstrap, see e.g.~\cite{nixon2020why,austern2021asymptotics}.}~\cite{10.1214/aos/1176344552}.
+In particular, the unfolding procedure is repeated on 100 pseudo datasets, each constructed by resampling the data with replacement.
 As the number of MC events significantly exceeds the number of data events, the MC dataset is kept fixed.
 The resulting statistical uncertainty ranges from about 0.5 to 10$\%$ for the jet transverse momentum measurement, and it ranges from 0.5 to 3.5$\%$ for the other measurements.
+Variations from the random nature of the network initialization and training are found to be negligible compared to the data statistical uncertainty.